dawnnao/APESS2018_Steel_Girder_Crack_ID_dataset/README.md

-# APESS2018 Steel Girder Crack ID Dataset
+# APESS2018 Steel Girder Crack ID Data Set

 The data set is used for one of the two final projects in APESS2018